-RESET2 BSET 0, \$0C Start watchdog

-STOP STOP causes immediate watchdog

-system reset

-The interrupt vector at \$3FF0 and \$3FF1 must be initialised with the RESET2 address value.
+RESET2 BSET Start watchdog STOP causes immediate watchdog system reset The inte address at \$3FF0 a nd \$3FF1 must be initialised with the RESET2

 The MC68HC705B16 is a device similar to the MC68HC05B6, but with increased RAM and 15 kbytes of EPROM instead of 6 kbytes of ROM.
 In addition, the self-check routines available in the MC68HC05B6 are replaced by bootstrap firmware.
 The MC68HC705B16 is an OTPROM (one-time programmable ROM) version of the MC68HC05B16, meaning that once the application program has been loaded in the EPROM it can never be erased.
 The entire MC68HC05B6 data sheet applies to the MC68HC705B16, with the exceptions outlined in this appendix.